Why an open beta for Madden 20 is the beta we need

 Breaking Down the Best O-Lines in Madden 20

-Madden 20: Best Defensive Tackles For Your Play Style
+Madden 20: Best Linebackers For Your Play Style